How Does a Credit Card Sign-Up Bonus Work? How Does a Credit Card Sign-Up Bonus Work?

 Not All Points Have the Same Value

-Be careful when comparing offers that earn different types of rewards—all points are not created equal.
-You may see an offer for 100,000 Hilton Honors Points and see another offer for 60,000 Chase Ultimate Reward Points.
-Your mind wants to tell you that the Hilton offer is better because a welcome offer of 100,000 points is more than 60,000 points.
-However, Chase Ultimate Rewards are much more valuable than a Hilton Honors points.
-Typically, Hilton points are valued at ~0.5 cents each, while a Chase Ultimate Reward point is valued at around 2 cents each.
+Be careful when comparing offers that earn different types of rewards.
+Not all points are created equal.
+You may see an offer for 100,000 Hilton Honors Points and another offer for 60,000 Chase Ultimate Reward Points.
+Your mind tells you that 100,000 is more than 60,000, but the value tells a different story.

 When will my signup bonus post?

 You might assume you'll see your bonus post soon after meeting the spending requirement, but you may end up waiting for a month or more if you cross the spending threshold at the beginning of a new statement cycle.
-You can get your bonus faster if you're able to time your spending to make sure to reach the requirement right before your statement closes.
+You can get your bonus faster if you can time your spending to make sure to reach the requirement right before your statement closes.

 Will opening cards hurt my credit score?